timmak/arc-docs/en/aws/intro-concepts.md

 - Delivery isolated from deployment
 - Extensible and flexibile systems

-We'll revisit these.
+We'll revisit these below.
 First lets better understand the problems `architect` aims to solve.

 ## New Tech for New Problems